• Skip to primary navigation

 These programs encourage openness and a sense of community to show children that they don’t have to face their issues alone.

 Mental health isn’t exactly a very easy topic for most children to open up to their parents about.
-This can result in conflicts and misunderstandings at home – something that will further hinder a child’s progress towards getting better.
+This can result in conflicts and misunderstandings at home – something that will further hinder a child’s progress toward getting better.

 With the support coming from intervention programs, children are encouraged to get their parents involved in their healing and treatment by being open and communicative about their conditions and their emotional needs.